 The limits of your personal injury protection car insurance will depend on the policy you choose.
 Remember, of course, that these policies will have a per-person maximum.
 This means that if multiple people are injured, the coverage will still be limited to a specific amount for each injured party.

-Do You Really Need Optional Policies Like MedPay or PIP?
+Do You Really Need Optional Insurance Policies Like MedPay or PIP?

 If you are considering extra coverage, it can be hard to tell whether or not PIP is a policy worth adding.
 However, there are a few key benefits to consider as you make your choice.